-Milton L. Cohen and Jeffrey Siegel who are members of the Compensation Committee are executive officers of the Company.
-Mr. Cohen and Mr. Siegel issued promissory notes to the Company in payment for shares purchased on exercise of certain stock options in 1985, the due dates of which were extended in 1995.
-The terms of such promissory notes are described in "Certain Transactions" above.
+Milton L. Cohen and Jeffrey Siegel, who are members of the Compensation Committee, are executive officers of the Company.
+Mr. Milton L. Cohen and Mr. Jeffrey Siegel issued promissory notes to the Company in payment for shares of Common Stock purchased upon exercise of certain stock options in 1985, the due dates of which were